 The debate about feedback at work is a popular topic in a modern workplace.
-And many questions arise as a result.
+In this mental model, we review making feedback a two-way conversation.

 - How to get employees to improve?